-- i) a position as a college-level institution professor, OR - ii) a position as a CCTT researcher, OR - iii) a position in a college-level institution in which at least 75% of their time is dedicated to research activities.
+- ii) a position as a CCTT researcher, OR - iii) a position in a college-level institution in which at least 75% of their time is dedicated to research activities.

 (4) Other research statuses

 Persons who cannot claim statuses 1 to 3 defined in this section.